 Miguel Del Rosario

-Miguel provides support to all of FanDragon’s business development initiatives.
-Prior to teaming up with his fellow Dragons, Miguel received his Bachelor’s in Business Economics at the University of California, Irvine.
+Miguel provides support to all of FanDragon’s Business Development initiatives.
+Prior to teaming up with his fellow Dragons, Miguel received his BA in Business Economics at the University of California, Irvine.
 He was the first in his family to receive a college degree.